JasonDGian/z83-project/cooling.md

  ## stats.
  I tested temperatures just playing a video on youtube using the firefox browser.
 In both cases I used the same exact video from start to finish (20mins) and between tests 1 hour passed in a 30ºc airconditioned room.
 The device was not in the 'air shot' of the air conditioner.
  ![imagen](https://github.com/user-attachments/assets/abda79c1-115a-49b0-aa53-dd85a2cf1241)

+1. Before disassembly i tested the device for heat stats.
+2. While disassembling i noticed the single thermal pad of huge dimensions.
+3. I added more thermal pads and made sure they all made contact with the element and the dissipator.
+4. I measured the holes, modeled and printed a test fan holder.
+5. I tested temperatures with the holder on.
+    - Both the before and after fan mod tests were made with a firefox windows and a 20 min long video .
+    - I noticed  the wifi card disconnected and it was extremely hot to touch.
+I added a dissipator to it for now but must be further tested.